Fulshear New Construction: When to Get Your First Pressure Wash

 If you are moving into a new build in Fulshear right now, you are probably in one of the fastest-growing parts of greater Houston.
 Cross Creek Ranch keeps expanding westward, Creekside Ranch is half finished, Tamarron is still filling in, and there are three or four other master-planned communities at various stages along FM 1093.
 Every one of those neighborhoods has the same thing in common: construction clay, mortar dust, overspray, and fine grit covering everything for months after the house is technically "done."

-The question we get almost weekly is some version of: "Should I wait a year before the first wash, or get it done right away?"
-The honest answer is that the timing depends on two things: what phase of construction is still happening around your house, and what the builder cleaned off versus what they left behind.
+A common new-build question is whether to wait before the first wash or review it right away.
+The timing depends on two things: what phase of construction is still happening around your house, and what the builder cleaned off versus what they left behind.
 Here is how to decide.

 What the Builder Cleans and What They Do Not